Self-similar prior and wavelet bases for hidden incompressible turbulent motion: Numerical evaluation

 Divergence-free isotropic fBms were generated by a wavelet-based method relying on reconstruction formula \eqref{recUFourier}.
 More precisely, in agreement with the fBm model \eqref{priorMod}, the wavelets coefficients $\{\epsilon_ {{\boldsymbol \ell},{\boldsymbol s}}\}$ were sampled according to standard Gaussian white noise.
 The fBms realizations were then synthesized by application of algorithm~\ref{algo2}.

-In order to form an evaluation benchmark for the regularization model, a set of 5 fBm realizations were synthesized (from an identical white noise realization) with a resolution $2^{-8} \times 2^{-8}$ on the domain $[0,1]^2$.
+In order to form an evaluation benchmark for the regularization model, a set of 5 fBm realizations were synthesized (from an identical white noise realization) with a resolution $2^{8} \times 2^{8}$ on the domain $[0,1]^2$.
 The wavelet generator was constructed from periodized Coiflets with 10 vanishing moments, so-called Coiflets-10~\cite{mallat2008wavelet}.
 Note that these wavelets are 3 times differentiable so that our regularity assumptions are satisfied for any $H \le 1$.
 The realizations are associated to Hurst exponents $H_1=0.01$, $H_2 =\frac{1}{3}$, $H_3 =\frac{1}{2}$, $H_4 =\frac{2}{3}$ and $H_5=1$.
 Let us remark that the cases $H=\frac13$ and $H=1$ are consistent with isotropic turbulence models introduced by Kolmogorov for 3D flows \cite{Kolmogorov41} (resp. by Kraichnan for 2D flows \cite{Kraichnan67}), while the case $H=\frac12$ constitutes a standard Brownian motion.
+Parameter $\sigma$ is chosen so that for any $\xx$ belonging to the pixel grid, the displacement $|\mathbf{u}(\xx)|$ is not greater that $10 \times 2^{-8}$, \ie 10 pixels.
 Figure~\ref{fig:uvGroundTruth} displays vector fields $\tvtr(\xx)= (u_1(\xx), u_2(\xx))^t$ and vorticity maps $\partial_x u_2(\xx)-\partial_y u_1(\xx)$ associated to the 5 fBms.

 Let the radial power spectrum of ${\tvtr}$ be defined by:

 where ${\mathcal{S}_\kappa}$ is the circle of radius $\kappa$.
 It is easy to check that according to \eqref{powerspectrum}, this function is $E(\kappa) =c\, \kappa^{-2H-1}$, where $c>0$.
 Therefore, the spectra of our 5 different fBms decay exponentially with power respectively equal to $-1.02$, $-\frac{5}{3}$, $-2$, $-\frac{7}{3}$ and $-3$.